How to Care for Halo Extensions in Winter and on Ski Trips

 Are Halo Hair Extensions Good for Winter?

 Yes.
-Halo hair extensions are one of the best options for winter because they are removable, tension-free, and less affected by cold temperatures.
+Halo extensions are great for winter—removable, tension-free, and unaffected by cold weather.

 Can Halo Hair Extensions Get Wet in Snow?